 The Tri-Tronics G3 Upland Beeper can work as a stand-alone unit to locate your pointing dog in thick cover and hilly terrain or operate along with a remote training collar for maximum control in the field.
-This is an economical way to expand the functionality of your remote training collar that does not have a built-in beeper function.
+The beeper is an economical way to expand the functionality of your training collar that does not have a built-in beeper function.

-As with any new dog training and handling tool, you must condition your dog to the device prior to live action in the field.
+Important Considerations: As with any new dog training and handling tool, you must condition your dog to the device before live-action in the field.
 Take the dog to a game preserve or purchase birds from your local game bird breeder and plant them either on private land used with permission or sanctioned dog training wildlife management areas.
 Place a piece of duct tape over the speaker on the unit for the first half of your training session to muffle the sound.
 Remove the duct tape during the second half to let the dog get used to the full sound of the device.